HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 #### Where we are working:

-- Future work will take place on the HaxeFoundation/intellij-haxe/master branch (really, using short-lived local branches off of that).
+- Future work will take place on the HaxeFoundation/intellij-haxe/develop branch (really, using short-lived local branches off of that).

 #### Where we will release:

-- Releases will (usually, simultaneously) occur on the HaxeFoundation/intellij-haxe repo, jetbrains/intellij-haxe repo, and the IDEA plugin repository.
+- Releases will (usually, simultaneously) occur on the HaxeFoundation/intellij-haxe repo, and the IDEA plugin repository.
 Releases will be made through the github release mechanism.
 Binary output (e.g. intellij-haxe.jar) is no longer kept in the source tree in the repository.

 #### How we will release:

-- When appropriate (there are changes that merit a new version), we will update the release notes, commit, tag the build, and create a pull request to JetBrains.
+- When appropriate (there are changes that merit a new version), we will update the release notes, commit, tag the build, and create a release on the HaxeFoundation/intellij-haxe GitHub repository.
 Updating the release notes primarily means adding release notes to src/META-INF/plugin.xml, and echoing them to CHANGELOG.md.
 - A github "release" will be created on the HaxeFoundation/intellij-haxe repository.
 Binary (.jar) files for all currently built Idea target versions of the plugin will be added to the release.
 - The released plugin (.jar files)  will be uploaded to the JetBrains IntelliJ IDEA plugin